-31. In connection with any meeting of shareholders, the soliciting Trust will inform each shareholder, including each Separate Account, Qualified Plan, AFM and General Account, of information necessary for the meeting, including their respective share of ownership in the relevant Portfolio.
-Each Participating Insurance Company then will solicit voting instructions in accordance with Rules 6e-2 and 6e-3(T), as applicable, and its agreement with the Portfolios concerning participation in the relevant Portfolio.
-Shares of a Portfolio that are held by AFM and any General Account will be voted in the same proportion as all variable contract owners having voting rights with respect to that Portfolio.
-However, AFM and any General Account will vote their shares in such other manner as the Commission may require.
+33. Applicants considered whether it is possible to provide an equitable means of giving voting rights to contract owners in the Separate Accounts and to Qualified Plans, and determined it is possible to do so.
+In connection with any meeting of shareholders, the soliciting Trust will inform each shareholder, including each Separate Account, Qualified Plan, Westchester and General Account, of information necessary for the meeting, including their respective share of ownership in the relevant Fund.
+Each Participating Insurance Company then will solicit voting instructions in accordance with Rules 6e-2 and 6e-3(T), as applicable, and its agreement with the Funds concerning participation in the relevant Fund.
+Shares of a Fund that are held by Westchester and any General Account will be voted in the same proportion as all variable contract owners having voting rights with respect to that Fund.
+However, Westchester and any General Account will vote their shares in such other manner as the Commission may require.
 Shares held by Qualified Plans will be voted in accordance with applicable law.
-The voting rights provided to Qualified Plans with respect to shares of a Portfolio would be no different from the voting rights that are provided to Qualified Plans with respect to shares of funds sold to the general public.
-Furthermore, if a material irreconcilable conflict arises because of a Qualified Plan's decision to disregard Qualified Plan participant voting instructions, if applicable, and that decision represents a minority position or would preclude a majority vote, the Qualified Plan may be required, at the election of the affected Trust, to withdraw its investment in such Portfolio, and no charge or penalty will be imposed as a result of such withdrawal.
+The voting rights provided to Qualified Plans with respect to shares of a Fund would be no different from the voting rights that are provided to Qualified Plans with respect to shares of funds sold to the general public.
+Furthermore, if a material irreconcilable conflict arises because of a Qualified Plan's decision to disregard Qualified Plan participant voting instructions, if applicable, and that decision represents a minority position or would preclude a majority vote, the Qualified Plan may be required, at the election of the affected Trust, to withdraw its investment in such Fund, and no charge or penalty will be imposed as a result of such withdrawal.

-32. Applicants reviewed whether a "senior security," as such term is defined under section 18(g) of the 1940 Act, is created with respect to any Variable Contract owner as opposed to a participant under a Qualified Plan, AFM or a General Account.
-Applicants concluded that the ability of the Trusts to sell shares of their Portfolios directly to Qualified Plans, AFM or a General Account does not create a senior security.
-"Senior security" is defined under section 18(g) of the 1940 Act to include "any stock of a class having priority over any other class as to distribution of assets or payment of dividends."
-As noted above, regardless of the rights and benefits of participants under Qualified Plans, or contract owners under Variable Contracts, the Qualified Plans, AFM, General Accounts and the Separate Accounts only have rights with respect to their respective shares of the Portfolio.
+34. Applicants reviewed whether a "senior security," as such term is defined under Section 18(g) of the 1940 Act, is created with respect to any Variable Contract owner as opposed to a participant under a Qualified Plan, Westchester or a General Account.
+Applicants concluded that the ability of the Trusts to sell shares of the Funds directly to Qualified Plans, Westchester or a General Account does not create a senior security.
+"Senior security" is defined under Section 18(g) of the 1940 Act to include "any stock of a class having priority over any other class as to distribution of assets or payment of dividends."
+As noted above, regardless of the rights and benefits of participants under Qualified Plans, or contract owners under Variable Contracts, the Qualified Plans, Westchester, General Accounts and the Separate Accounts only have rights with respect to their respective shares of the Fund.
 They only can redeem such shares at net asset value.
-No shareholder of a Portfolio has any preference over any other shareholder with respect to distribution of assets or payment of dividends.
+No shareholder of a Fund has any preference over any other shareholder with respect to distribution of assets or payment of dividends.